 So leaks were right, and Windows 10 was not a final entry in Microsoft Windows after all.
 In 2015, Microsoft called off Windows to be the forever version of the operating system from the company.
 Despite the continuous updates and new features, many people were shocked to put Windows as a service in the future.
 Meanwhile, on June 24, Microsoft unveiled Windows 11 as the latest entry in their operating system lineup.
 Not just that but, this Windows 11 update is available for a preview version globally.
 On the other side, Windows 11 reveal event also showcased neat features coming to the new operating system.

 The all-new Windows 11 comes with a redesigned user interface that puts the users in the center.
 According to Panos Panay, the new design involves psychological aspects to increase the user experience and improve multitasking.
-It brings Mac-vibes to the interface with the essential icons in the center.
+It brings Mac vibes to the interface with the essential icons in the center.
 Surprisingly, the Start button is also centered with a cleaner and transparent look.
 Although, it seems similar to the recent Windows 10X update.
-However, with all new features and multitasking, Microsoft had bigger plans after the update release.
-Above all, Windows fans were surprises to hear that Microsoft Windows 11 update will also bring Android updates.
+However, with all the new features and multitasking, Microsoft had bigger plans after the update release.
+Above all, Windows fans were surprised to hear that Microsoft Windows 11 update will also bring Android updates.
+Try Continuity Software Storage Guard, an affordable storage solution that protects your data!
 But what exactly are the benefits of these sideloading apps?
 Let’s discuss this android app store and many more features for Windows 11 in detail.

 Run Android Apps on Windows 11